History of the Division

 The clinical descriptions of renal diseases benefited greatly from the fact that the patients were drawn from a single medical center and followed closely by our faculty and renal fellows.
 Equally, the Nephrology Division always collaborated closely with outstanding renal pathologists.
 Robert McCluskey worked closely with David Baldwin at a time when immunofluorescence microscopy presented new insights into the pathogenesis of renal diseases.
 Gloria Gallo, who followed McClusky, was a serious student of renal disease and herself an independent investigator of the nature of amyloid deposits in renal diseases.
 In the past several years, Laura Barisoni has established herself as a major pathologist in the emerging field of podocytopathies.
 This evolution fits very well with the focus of the Nephrology Division during the past decade.

-Left to right: Herbert Chasis, MD, William Goldring, MD, and Homer Smith, MD, were part of the extraordinary team of researchers that translated basic science discoveries into clinical practice at NYU.
+Left to right: Herbert Chasis, MD, William Goldring, MD, and Homer Smith, PhD, were part of the extraordinary team of researchers that translated basic science discoveries into clinical practice at NYU.